No way to parse integers in C (2022)

 TLDR

-• Every standard C integer parsing function (atol, strtol, strtoul, sscanf) has correctness or safety flaws; only std::from_chars in C++ works reliably.
+• Every C standard library integer parsing function (atol, strtol, strtoul, sscanf) has correctness or error-detection failures; only std::from_chars in C++ works reliably.

 Key Takeaways